 - Protein (from food and muscle tissue)

 If you eat what most government guidelines recommend you eat, you are a carb-burner.
-It then becomes obvious that in order to become a fat-burner, you should remove the current primary energy source i.e. carbohydrate.
+It then becomes obvious that, in order to become a fat-burner, you should reduce the current primary energy source, i.e. carbohydrates.

-On low-fat diets (which by nature are high-carb diets), when your ‘food calories’ are gone, the body will burn a mixture of both fat and muscle tissue (protein).
-As muscle is ‘metabolically active’ —it burns calories all day long just by being there—losing it is a disaster for the dieter.
-Their metabolism will continually slow down over time.
+On low-fat diets (which by nature are high-carb diets), when your “food calories” are gone, the body will burn a mixture of both fat and muscle tissue (protein).
+As muscle mass is metabolically active—it burns calories all day long just by being there—losing it is a disaster for the dieter as their metabolism will continually slow down over time.

-This is one of the main reasons why low-fat diets very often produce temporary results: you lose weight for a while, but then it stops working (as your metabolism has crashed) and you pile it back on – and then some!
+This is one of the main reasons why low-fat diets very often produce temporary results: you lose weight for a while, but then it stops working (as your metabolism has crashed), and you experience weight gain—all you had lost and then some!